Young-Nong/Young-Nong.github.io/_pages/publications.md

 {% include base_path %}

 **[Assessing and Improving Prompting Large Language Models for Software Vulnerability Analysis](https://dl.acm.org/doi/abs/10.1145/3821416)** \
-**Yu Nong**, Guangbei Yi, Mohammed Aldeen, Long Cheng, Hongxin Hu, and Haipeng Cai. *ACM Transactions on Software Engineering and Methodology, 2026* \
+**Yu Nong**, Guangbei Yi, Mohammed Aldeen, Long Cheng, Hongxin Hu, and Haipeng Cai. *ACM Transactions on Software Engineering and Methodology (TOSEM), 2026* \
 We present a comprehensive, large-scale empirical study of ten LLMs with seven prompting strategies versus nine traditional techniques on three vulnerability analysis tasks (detection, classification, and repair) against five real-world datasets.
 We show that, with existing prompting strategies, LLMs often struggle with practical vulnerability analysis and underperform the traditional approaches.
 Based on these findings, we improve the prompting with a vulnerability-specific adaptation of chain-of-thought (CoT), named Vulnerability-Semantics-guided Prompting (VSP).
 Our results show that VSP improves the performance of some of the LLMs in certain configurations across the three tasks.

 **[Exploring and Improving Real-World Vulnerability Data Generation via Prompting Large Language Models](https://chapering.github.io/pubs/icse26guangbei.pdf)** \